How to Address Mental Health Needs of Children With Chronic Illnesses

 Yet there are few mental health treatment programs that cater to the needs of these children and their families.

 “It’s kind of overlooked,” Distelberg said.
-“We always think of (these children) as, they have this physical health condition and we can really get behind that.
+“We always think of [these children] as, they have this physical health condition and we can really get behind that.
 But oftentimes what comes with that is all these additional stressors for the individual patient as well as the family system.
-Everything from the stress of just trying to deal with (the illness), to the financial stress that often comes with physical health challenges.”
+Everything from the stress of just trying to deal with [the illness], to the financial stress that often comes with physical health challenges.”

 Children with chronic medical conditions often suffer multiple blows to their mental well-being, said Daniel Tapanes, a psychotherapist who designed the MEND program and now helps to coordinate it.
-Children have expressed feeling like they’re “broken,” a burden on their families, or that they don’t belong because they look different from their peers or can’t participate in activities such as sports, sleepovers and parties.
+Children have expressed feeling like they’re “broken,” a burden on their families, or that they don’t belong because they look different from their peers or can’t participate in activities such as sports, sleepovers, and parties.

 Teenagers in particular can struggle as they begin the natural process of becoming more independent.
 It’s common for teens to stop following their prescribed treatment because they want to feel more “normal.”
 This can exacerbate their health condition and pile stress on the family, Distelberg said.